Kowari: Diet

-The kowari is an opportunistic and voracious hunter, with its regular diet including the Long-haired Rat (Rattus villosissimus), House Mouse (Mus musculus), geckoes, insects and other arthropods, including centipedes.
+The kowari is an opportunistic and voracious hunter, with its regular diet including the long-haired rat (Rattus villosissimus), house mouse (Mus musculus), geckoes, insects and other arthropods, including centipedes.
 Most animals of equal or smaller size to the kowari may be considered prey if the opportunity arises, including birds.
 Kowaris kill with strong bites to the head, although they do not always strike the optimal location.

 Reproduction

-Kowaris reach sexual maturity at 10-11 months old, and will commence breeding in their first year of life.
+Kowaris reach sexual maturity at 10–11 months old, and will commence breeding in their first year of life.
 Breeding occurs in May-December, with each female producing up to six pouch young.
-They have a gestation period of 35 days, after which the young are firmly attached to the teat for ~56 days.
-Other development milestones include eyes opening at 74 days, play-fighting beginning at 86 days and switching to solid food at ~95 days.
+They have a gestation period of 35 days, after which the young are firmly attached to the teat for about 56 days.
+Other development milestones include eyes opening at 74 days, play-fighting beginning at 86 days and switching to solid food at around 95 days.
 Once weaned, the young will live independently.
 Wild kowari lifespans average little more than a year, although some have been known to live and breed for two years in the wild, or longer in captivity.